Why do you need universal book links?

 If they live in Scotland, do you send them to Amazon US?
-If they live in South Africa, do you send them to Amazon UK?
+For someone in South Africa, do you send them to Amazon UK?

-If you do, you have probably lost a great chance to sell a book because book buyers in the UK cannot buy books from Amazon US, and nor can South African buyers use Amazon UK.
+If you do, you probably lose a great chance to sell a book because book buyers in the UK cannot buy books from Amazon US, and nor can South African buyers use Amazon UK.

-So how can you help readers find your books at their preferred retailer, or at least in a geographic area where they can make a purchase?
+So how can you help readers find your books at their preferred online bookstore?

-The solution is to use universal book links to promote your books on all your retailers.
+The solution is to use universal book links (UBLS) to promote your books for all your online bookstores.

-If you are exclusive with Amazon under KDP Select, a service called Book Linker is a perfect solution for you to make sure your potential buyers are sent to the correct Amazon store.
+Book Linker is an ideal solution for you to make sure your potential buyers are sent to the correct Amazon store.

 It works by using the geolocation of anyone who clicks on your link and will send them to an Amazon store that services the buyer.

 Not only that, but it will also find your books on Apple, with more retailers coming soon.

 Another feature is that you can earn affiliate income.